20 end of year templates to help students thrive

 Plus, as the teacher, YOU get to see the thought process and the "behind the scenes" that you might not otherwise.

 In this Learning Dossier template, students take a photo or screenshot of work they've done and place it on the left side of the folder.
 They can rotate a horizontal image 90 degrees so it'll fit.
-(There's even a draggable paperclip you can put on top!
+(There's even a draggable paperclip you can put on top!)

 Then, the student drags red numbered dots onto parts of the image they want to describe in detail.
 On the right, they write about the assignment, the details for each numbered dot, and a reflection on the activity.

-3. My Learning Awards Board template
+17. Reflecting on My Learning template

-4. Prioritize Your Week template
+18. Prioritize Your Week template

 At the end of the year, the work can tend to pile up on students.
 There's a lot to keep track of ... and that doesn't end in the classroom!
 End of year activities and events make the calendar pretty full.